AlynxZhou/hexo-theme-aria/README.md

 If you use commentjs, first set `enable` to `true`, then set `type` according to your host service between `github` and `oschina`, `user` is your user name of the host, `repo` is your repo name, `client_id` and `client_secret` needs you go to [github](https://github.com/settings/applications/new) or [oschina](https://git.oschina.net/oauth/applications/new) to create an application, and copy your token.

+If you use Valine, read its docs and fill options `apiID`, `apiKey`, set `enable` to `true` and custom other options.

-If you enable more than one comment services, only the one shows in front of the queue will be shown (queue: HyperComments, Disqus, commentjs).
+If you enable more than one comment services, only the one shows in front of the queue will be shown (queue: Disqus, commentjs, Valine).

 Tips：If you want to edit all new pages' front-matter, just edit files in your website's `scaffolds` dir, Hexo uses them as template when create new page or post.